mzucker/mzucker.github.io/_posts/2018-04-27-image-fitting-tensorflow-rewrite.md

 it showcases TensorFlow's ability to automatically find variable values that minimize an arbitrary differentiable loss function.

-## Moving image fitting to tensorflow
+## Moving image fitting to TensorFlow

+Now that we all understand a little bit about how TensorFlow works, let's talk about rewriting the image fitting program to use it.

 The old program, [`imfit.cpp`](https://github.com/mzucker/imfit/blob/master/src/imfit.cpp), implements [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) using a